 On Lendroid, the Margin Trader enjoys leveraged lending in a uniquely decentralized environment.
 A Margin Trader can avail a loan through his Relayer.
 Offers are signed by the respective Lenders who made them are available with the Relayer.
 He avails the loan, deposits collateral and engages in margin trading/short selling.
 He opens a margin account, within which he is free to change positions or add collateral (if the health of the margin account dips).
 He can withdraw his collateral or liquidate his Margin Account when there are no loans owed.

 The Wrangler is an entity conceptualized for the Lendroid ecosystem.
 One of two incentivized actors within the protocol, the Wrangler is intended to perform a computationally intensive role, that of monitoring the Margin Accounts.
 By monitoring and ‘Wrangling’ terminal accounts (at liquidation level), the Wrangler maintains the general health of the ecosystem, while also protecting the interests of the Lenders.
 From the creation of a Margin Account, to every state change in position, adding of collateral, right until the account is liquidated, the Wrangler keeps tabs on each development.
-Whenever there is a change in state, the Wrangler notifies the Smart Contract System, which then triggers an Oracle call and subsequently checks the margin level of the account.
+Whenever there is a change in state, the Wrangler notifies the Smart Contract System, which then triggers an Oracle call and subsequently checks the margin level of the account

 When a Wrangler identifies a terminal margin account, the claim is verified by the smart contract.
 If ratified, the Wrangler is awarded a bounty (part of the loan offer object, deposited by the Lender) and the auction is triggered.
 The Lendroid auction is not winner take all.
 The trader’s collateral and positions are taken over, but not by any single Wrangler.
 Every Wrangler chooses to repay a small portion of total outstanding loan and his bid would be proportionately considered.

+The Lendroid Support Token, or LST, is the native token of the Lendroid protocol.
+Participation on the protocol requires a user to possess LSTs.
+Those that do not are incentivized to earn LSTs by engaging in activities that contribute to the health of the ecosystem.
+As with all ERC20 tokens, LSTs will be tradeable following the crowd TGE.
 The LST enables utility and lubricates processes on the protocol.
 There are four players on the protocol, two of which provide utility - the Relayers and the Wranglers, and two others who avail of these utilities and participate to maximize profits - the Lenders and the Borrowers/Margin Traders.
 On Lendroid, the toll for service or utility providers on the protocol is baked into the system.
 Even without possessing a single token of LST, a user might participate on Lendroid.
 As a Wrangler, he can monitor Margin Accounts and choose to earn LSTs by identifying those accounts at liquidation level.
 In other words, they can be part of the network even without LSTs, by pitching in to provide vital services like monitoring loan lifecycles and margin accounts.